 So, for all digital nomads out there, it’s time to explore the emerald isles.

 Ireland for digital nomads at a glance

-- Ireland is considered very safe for digital nomads and especially for women
+- Ireland is very safe, especially for women!

 - Family friendly